• Skip to content

 Instructions

 The central form of your tax return is Form 1040.
-(Non-residents will use a Form 1040-NR.
-In previous years, you might have used a Form 1040-A or Form 1040-EZ, but those no longer exist post-Tax Cuts and Jobs Act.)
+(Non-residents will use a Form 1040-NR.)
 That is the one every filer will fill out.
 If you have a simple return, that’s where it stops, but if your return is more complex, you may have some additional schedules and forms to fill out.

-Form 1040 comes with a detailed instruction booklet (not yet updated for 2019).
+Form 1040 comes with a detailed instruction booklet.
 If you’re ever confused about what the form means, just refer to that particular line in the instructions.

 Interactive Tax Assistant